practicalli/clojure/reference/doc-and-source-functions.md

 ![Source code for the function source](../images/clojure-playground-source-source.png)

- > **Hint** As the documentaiton for a function is part of its definition, by looking at the source of a function you also get the documentation.
+ > **Hint** As the documentation for a function is part of its definition, by looking at the source of a function you also get the documentation.

 ## Using doc & source function from another namespace

   The `doc` and `source` functions are only included in the `user` namespace.
-If you switch to another namespace or your editor places you in the current namespace of your project, these funcitons will not be available unless you including `core.repl` in the current namespace.
+If you switch to another namespace or your editor places you in the current namespace of your project, these functions will not be available unless you including `core.repl` in the current namespace.

 From the REPL, evaluate the expression: